IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 Other options are possible but not described in this document.

-As outlined in {{TNBI}}, the encoding of the plug-id namespace and the specific LLDP information reported within the plug-id value, such as the Chassis ID and Port ID mandatory TLVs, is implementation specific and needs to be consistent across all the PNCs within the network.
+As outlined in {{?I-D.ietf-ccamp-transport-nbi-app-statement}}, the encoding of the plug-id namespace and the specific LLDP information reported within the plug-id value, such as the Chassis ID and Port ID mandatory TLVs, is implementation specific and needs to be consistent across all the PNCs within the network.